 Nonetheless, as Nichols stated in the press release this study’s findings can be used to develop better breast cancer risk models to help inform screening decisions and prevention strategies.

 Though more research needs to be done, Nichols and her team challenge the misconception that pregnancy shields women from the risk of developing breast cancer and opens the potential for future innovations against breast cancer.

 - Breast cancer statistics.
 (2018, September 12).
 Retrieved from https://www.wcrf.org/dietandcancer/cancer-trends/breast-cancer-statistics

 - Christine J Watson.
 (2006, April 10).
-Key stages in mammary gland development – Involution: Apoptosis and tissue remodelling that convert the mammary gland from milk factory to a quiescent organ.
+Key stages in mammary gland development – Involution: Apoptosis and tissue remodeling that convert the mammary gland from a milk factory to a quiescent organ.
 Retrieved from https://breast-cancer-research.biomedcentral.com/articles/10.1186/bcr1401

 - Nichols, H. B., Schoemaker, M. J., Cai, J., Xu, J., Wright, L. B., Brook, M. N., . . .
 Sandler, D. P. (2019, January 01).
 Breast Cancer Risk After Recent Childbirth: A Pooled Analysis of 15 Prospective Studies.
 Retrieved from http://annals.org/aim/article-abstract/2718682/breast-cancer-risk-after-recent-childbirth-pooled-analysis-15-prospective#

 - Oleniacz, L. (2018, December 10).
 Study finds a higher risk of breast cancer for women after giving birth.
 Retrieved from https://www.eurekalert.org/pub_releases/2018-12/ulcc-sfh120618.php